 Black Label premiered Philippe Falardeau’s “The Good Lie” at Toronto Film Festival in the fall of 2014.
 The film stars Reese Witherspoon and was inspired by true events surrounding the Sudanese Civil War.
 Black Label Media financed and produced “The Good Lie” with Imagine Entertainment, and Warner Bros. released the film in the fall of 2014.

 In 2014, BLM acquired an interest in “Begin Again,” written and directed by John Carney and starring Keira Knightley and Mark Ruffalo.
-The film was released by The Weinstein Company in the summer of 2014.
+The film was released in the summer of 2014.

-Black Label most recently co-financed and Executive Produced the Academy Award-winning “La La Land” with Lionsgate.
+Black Label co-financed and Executive Produced the Academy Award-winning “La La Land” with Lionsgate.
 In the Spring of 2016, Black Label financed and produced “Rebel in the Rye,” the story of the life and mind of the legendary and secretive author J.D.
 Salinger.
 This marked the directorial debut for Danny Strong (writer of “The Butler” and “Hunger Games: Mockingjay.”)
-Nicholas Hoult and Kevin Spacey star in the film, which premiered at Sundance 2017 and will be released by IFC later this year.
+Nicholas Hoult and Kevin Spacey star in the film, which premiered at Sundance 2017 and was released by IFC.